 3. Acceptable use

-You own your customer data.
-We don’t claim license to it beyond what we need to actually operate the service for you (host it, transmit it between components, send it to the AI model that processes it on your behalf, return it to you).
+Your customer data is yours.
+It sits on the dedicated compute we run for your brain, and it stays there until you delete it.
+We don’t claim a license to it beyond what we need to run the service for you (hosting it on your brain’s compute, transmitting it between components inside the service, sending it to the AI provider that processes it on your behalf, returning it to you).
 We don’t train models on it.
 We don’t share it with anyone outside the subprocessor list in Privacy.
+We don’t read it for product purposes.

 When you delete a brain, the customer data on it is destroyed on the timeline described in Privacy.